 YOUTH HUNTER DIVISION - all youth shooters must be 17 and under.

-a) Youth-30 yd max- 17 and under in age,( or with a bow draw weight of 40 lbs. or more) any bow, any sight, any release, any stabilizer.
+a) 20 yd max- Youth 17, any bow any sight devise, magnification is legal, any release, any stabilizer.
 Shoot what you bring no restrictions.

-b) Cubs-20 yd max- 13 and under in age,(with a bow draw weight of 40 lbs. or less) any bow, any sight, any release, any stabilizer.
+b) 10 yd max- Youth 12, any bow any sight devise, magnification is legal, any release, any stabilizer.
 Shoot what you bring no restrictions.

 Each class shall shoot from the following shooting stakes:

-12. Youth shooters may "test" their abilities in a higher age bracket a maximum of 3 times during a shooting year.
+12. Shooters may "test" their abilities in a higher age/skill bracket a maximum of 3 times during a shooting year.
 After the 3th entry in a higher age bracket they must stay in the higher bracket for the duration of the year.
+However, if during this test period a shooter post a score of over 300 said shooter must remain in the higher age/skill set class for the remainder of the season.
 Youth shooters of a higher age bracket will not be allowed to drop back to a lower age bracket for any reason.

 1. When shooting, the shooter must touch the stake with some portion of his/her body.
 If a shooter looses contact with the shooting stake or tile while attempting a shot and two or more members of the group see the infraction.
 The shooter will receive a verbal warning from the group.
 If this happens a second time during the event the shooter will receive a zero for the shot in question.